Homes for Sale in Pacific Palisades

 - El Medio Bluffs is a desirable part of Pacific Palisades with properties along the bluff that extends from Temescal Canyon to the Pacific Coast Highway (PCH).

-- Huntington Palisades is walking distance from Palisades Village as well as the idyllic Palisades Park.
+- Huntington Palisades is near Palisades Village as well as the idyllic Palisades Park.
 Villas, sprawling estates, and state-of-the-art homes are situated along the high bluffs.
 There are some condominiums adjacent to the village.
 Locals enjoy the ocean breezes, views, as well as everything the town has to offer.